joshuasrichardson/AntHillSearch/README.md

 by Stephen C. Pratt, David J. T. Sumpter, Eamonn B. Mallon, and Nigel R.
 Franks.
-The model in this Anthill Search program is mostly based on the model represented in the "Structure of the Model" section of this paper, but adjustments such as the Converged phase, Go state, and Dead state have been added.
+The model in this Anthill Search program is mostly based on the model represented in the "Structure of the Model" section of this paper, but adjustments such as the Converged phase, Go state, and Dead state have been added to allow for interactions with users and predators.

 Another useful paper about this topic is found at ["Nest Site Choices in Social Insects"](https://www-sciencedirect-com.erl.lib.byu.edu/science/article/pii/B9780128096338012620?via%3Dihub)
-I did not find this one till after implementing the model, but it had useful information about when the ants decide to switch from the Canvas phase to the Commit phase.
+We did not find this one till after implementing the model, but it had useful information about when the ants decide to switch from the Canvas phase to the Commit phase.
 It also contains a paragraph about factors that make a site good.